TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/CodingGuidelines.rst

 *  remove white space from the end of lines (= no trailing tabs or spaces)
 *  don't use tabs
-*  one indentation level consists of **three spaces**
+*  one indentation level consists of **four spaces**
-*  code examples use three spaces as indentation level as well
+*  code examples use four spaces as indentation level as well

 .. note::

    Currently, the documentation is not always indented consistently.
-   In some manuals, an indentation level of 4 spaces was used instead.
+   In some manuals, an indentation level of 3 spaces was used instead.
    We currently recommend to use what has been used on the page you are currently editing.